MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

     **Note**  User-mode software must call [**SetupDiGetClassDevs**](/windows/win32/api/setupapi/nf-setupapi-setupdigetclassdevsw) to enumerate the registered device interfaces that are associated with one of the device interface classes specified under the DeviceInterfaceGUIDs key. **SetupDiGetClassDevs** returns the device handle for the device that the user-mode software must then pass to the [**WinUsb_Initialize**](/windows/win32/api/winusb/nf-winusb-winusb_initialize) routine to obtain a WinUSB handle for the device interface.
 For more info about these routines, see [How to Access a USB Device by Using WinUSB Functions](using-winusb-api-to-communicate-with-a-usb-device.md).

-The following INF installs WinUSB as the OSR USB FX2 board's function driver on a x64-based system.
+The following INF installs WinUSB as the OSR USB FX2 board's function driver on an x64-based system.
 The example shows INF with WDF co-installers.

 ```inf
 ;